martagrz/martagrz.github.io/content/conferences/sfi_2025/index.md

   city: Sante Fe
   country: New Mexico, USA

-summary: Month-long working group will generally focus on Agent-based Modeling (ABM)
+summary: Month-long working group focusing on Agent-based Modelling (ABM).
-abstract:
+abstract: This talk explores the integration of Multi-Agent Reinforcement Learning (MARL) into economic agent-based models.
+Using the "AI Economist" framework as a case study for taxation policy, I introduce the PEARL algorithm—a method for recovering underlying agent utility functions from observed data using input-concave neural networks.
+By moving beyond fixed behavioural assumptions, these techniques enable more realistic modelling of co-adapting agents and social planners in complex economic environments.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.